openai/train-procgen/README.md

 This is code for training agents for some of the experiments in [Leveraging Procedural Generation to Benchmark Reinforcement Learning](https://cdn.openai.com/procgen.pdf) [(citation)](#citation).
 The code for the environments is in the [Procgen Benchmark](https://github.com/openai/procgen) repo.

+Supported platforms:

+- macOS 10.14 (Mojave), Ubuntu 16.04

+Supported Pythons:

+- 3.7 64-bit

 ## Install

-This training script works on Mac OS X 10.14 and Ubuntu 16.04 with Python 3.7.
 You can get miniconda from https://docs.conda.io/en/latest/miniconda.html if you don't have it, or install the dependencies from [`environment.yml`](environment.yml) manually.

 ```
 git clone https://github.com/openai/train-procgen.git